openmc-dev/openmc/docs/source/io_formats/particle_restart.rst

 **/energy** (*double*)

-    Energy of the particle in MeV for continuous-energy mode, or the energy group of the particle for multi-group mode.
+    Energy of the particle in eV for continuous-energy mode, or the energy group of the particle for multi-group mode.

 **/xyz** (*double[3]*)